ucb-stat133/stat133-fall-2017/README.md

 - Understand data formats
 - Understand how to visualize data and display statistical information
 - Learn the basic principles for writing code
-- Use computational tools to carry our the data analysis cycle
+- Use computational tools to carry out the data analysis cycle